HarryPaniccc/DnD/World of Helodaria/Strahldale.md

 The mineral water from the [[Ethfalian Caverns]] flows down the [[Sieleran River]] trail through the foothills north of the village, and collects in the White Lake south of the village.
 To the east, one can see the wastes, and to the west, a large, dark stretch of wilderness known as the Miletohr Wilds.
 # History
+Since the [[Battle of Strahldale]] a regiment from the [[Battalion of the Red Fountain]] has been posted in Strahldale to reinforce its people.

 # Notable Characters
 - [[Shoppekeep Strudel]]: An elderly, not all there gnomish man with manic speech patterns.
 Married to Bertha.